zkmkarlsruhe/language-identification/README.md

 If you haven't installed docker with GPU support yet, please follow [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ##### Building the image
 Build the docker image using the [Dockerfile](Dockerfile).
-Make sure not to include large amounts of data in the build process (all files in the build directory are taken into account).
+Make sure not to include large amounts of data into the build process (all files in the build directory are taken into account).
 ```shell
 docker build -t lid .
 ```